Cornell University and Its Role in Dairy Research

 Economic Insights

-In the economic dimension, Christopher Wolf, an agricultural economist at Cornell, provides insights into the current dairy market.
+Christopher Wolf, an agricultural economist at Cornell, provides insights into the current dairy market.
 He attributes part of the low demand for dairy products to reduced dining out, a consequence of inflation, highlighting the multifaceted challenges facing the dairy industry.
+Furthermore, selective breeding has led to higher milk production, while tariffs and trade disputes have increased costs, squeezing profit margins.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.